Wizz Air Bulgaria

 Wizz Air Bulgaria Airlines EAD was the Bulgarian division of the Hungarian Wizz Air.

 History

 The Bulgarian company was awarded licenses to begin services to Greece, Turkey and Moldova in 2006.

-In 2011 Wizz Air Bulgaria merged with its parent for operational reasons.
+In 2011, Wizz Air Bulgaria merged with its parent for operational reasons.
 All flights are now operated by Wizz Air Hungary.
 Wizz Air Bulgaria operated flights from Sofia to Barcelona, Valencia, Milan, Brussels and increased the number of flights to London/Luton, Rome/Fiumicino/Ciampino and Dortmund by commissioning a third Airbus A320 to serve the new routes.

-Destinations

-Wizz Air Bulgaria flew to the following destinations: